andersonfranco/woocommerce-installments/readme.txt

 == Installation ==

 1. Upload the entire `woocommerce-installments` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress

 (Portuguese)

 1. Envie toda a pasta `woocommerce-installments` para a pasta `/wp-content/plugins/`
-2. Ative o plugin através do menu Plugins no WordPress
+2. Ative o plugin através do menu `Plugins` no WordPress

 == Frequently Asked Questions ==